-Travel.State.Gov > Intercountry Adoption > Adoption Process > How to Adopt > Non-Hague Adoption Process
+Travel.State.Gov > Intercountry Adoption > Adoption Process > How to Adopt > Non-Convention Adoption Process

 The process for adopting a child from a non-Convention country differs in some key ways from adopting from a Convention country.
-To date, about 75 countries have joined the Hague Adoption Convention.
+To date, more than 100 countries have joined the Hague Adoption Convention.
 If you are adopting a child from one of the countries non-Convention country, the following general process applies to you.

 The process from non-Hague countries generally involves six primary steps: